trackmania-rl/tmrl/CONTRIBUTING.md

 Thank you for contributing to the `tmrl` library.

-We do manually review each and every line in your PRs before merging anything in the main codebase.
+We do manually review each and every line in your PRs before merging anything.
-Therefore, we ask that you stick as much as possible to the following guidelines when contributing, in order to minimize our workload:
+Therefore, we ask that you stick as much as possible to the following guidelines in order to minimize our workload.

 ## Important guidelines for Pull Requests (PRs):

-### :one: Only one concern per PR:
+### :one: One self-contained concern per PR:
-Your PRs will most likely be rejected or manually re-implemented if they fix several concerns at once.
+Your PRs will most likely be rejected or manually re-implemented if they tackle several concerns at once.

-For instance, let us say you want to refactor the codebase and add support for two new algorithms.
+For instance, let us imagine that you want to refactor part of the codebase and add support for two new RL algorithms.
 Then you should create:
 - (a) One PR that only implements refactoring,
 - (b) One PR that only implements support for algorithm 1, based on PR (a),
 - (c) One PR that only implements support for algorithm 2, based on PR (b).